-Subsequently, our outer muscles take over.
-These are the larger muscles that make you look good in the mirror.
-They are the outermost layer that turns on when asked to complete a task, such as lifting an object.
-Once the activity is done, they're supposed to turn off and recover.
+To make up for this loss of joint stability, the brain will naturally send more signals to our larger muscles which are closer to the surface of the body.
+These are the outer muscles that make you look good in the mirror.
+Some examples include the lats, pecs, biceps, triceps, quads and hams.
+They are commonly known as "prime movers" since their primary role is to move the body.
+They turn on to accomplish a specific task (walk, run, squat, push, pull, etc.) and then they're supposed to turn off, relax and recover.
 However, if the inner muscles went dormant, the outer muscles will be recruited to pick up the slack and work overtime.

-To address these muscle imbalances and reverse the pain cycle, I use a system of ropes, slings and bungee cords that comes from Norway.
+To find and fix these muscle imbalances, I use a system of ropes, slings and bungee cords that comes from Norway.
 It’s called the Redcord suspension system.

 The science behind Redcord is known as NEURAC (NEURomuscular ACtivation).
-It's a method of rebooting the body's inner stabilizing system through proprioceptively enriched exercises.
-Essentially, by having you perform repeated joint motions in a "zero-gravity" environment, NEURAC tells your brain that it is safe to turn the stabilizers back on.
+It's a method of rebooting the body's deep stabilizing system.
+Essentially, by having you perform gentle repeated joint motions in a "zero-gravity" environment, NEURAC tells your brain that it is safe to turn the joint stabilizers back on.
 It's like turning on a light switch to muscles that went dim from chronic pain and trauma.

 Interesting concept, huh?
-Well, it totally blew my mind when I was initially introduced to Redcord and the NEURAC method back in 2007.
-It explained so much about why my patients would only feel better temporarily from traditional PT.
+Well, it totally blew my mind when I was initially introduced to Redcord and the NEURAC treatment method back in 2007.
+The Norwegian physiotherapists explained to me why my patients would only feel better temporarily from traditional PT.
 The pain always seemed to come back.
-Little did I know that it was the outer muscles tightening up, because the inner muscles went dormant.
+Little did I know that it was their outer muscles tightening up because the inner muscles went dormant.